kylebittinger/abdiv/README.md

 ```

 The practice of using phylogenetic information in diversity has been
-especially popular in microbial ecology, where bacteria are suveyed
+especially popular in microbial ecology, where bacteria are surveyed
 using the 16S rRNA marker gene.
 In addition to serving as a fingerprint
 for bacteria, the gene sequence can be used to build a phylogenetic
 tree.